Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Results

 \section{Results}

-In this section, we present our extensive experimental evaluation (additional results in \cref{app:additional-results}).
-Unless otherwise noted, we report the best results over two hyperparameter sweeps (described in \cref{app:experimental-details:sweeps}): (i) over the model- and dataset sizes, and (ii) over the model- and context sizes.
+We present our extensive experimental evaluation (see also \cref{app:additional-results}).
+Unless otherwise noted, we report the best results over two hyperparameter sweeps (see \cref{app:experimental-details:sweeps}): (i) model- \versus dataset size, and (ii) model- \versus context size.